ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/chronic_kidney_disease/index.rst

 Vivarium Modeling Strategy for Risk Factor Impaired Kidney Function (IKF)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this model, simulants are initialized through the following process: Simulants will start as 'susceptible', then based on the prevalence of 'With Condition with CKD' (sum of prevalence of all CKD sub cause sequelae), simulants will be assigned a CKD sequelae value and thus CKD disease state (based on CKD sub cause prevalence).
-Then, each simulant's sequela value will be mapped to a specific impaired kidney function (IKF) category.
-The model will include a function which will, based on this category, initialize each simulant with a specific reduced kidney function value.
+In this model, simulants are initialized as "susceptible" or "with condition" through the following process: simulants will be assigned directly to a CKD sequelae ("with condition" state) based on each sequelae prevalence.
+Those not assigned to a sequelae will be initialized to the "susceptible" state.
+Each sequelae will then be mapped back to the distribution of IKF based on sequelae based severity splits.
+The result will be an IKF value for each simulant that is consistent with sub-cause prevalence.

 Mapping CKD States to IKF Categories in Vivarium
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~